Lope Martín: Return voyage

 Martín intended to first navigate to Japan and stop for supplies before attempting the crossing, but the San Lucas never landed in Japan due to a misleading map.
 In fact, the only land the crew would see between the Philippines and North America was Lot's Wife, 400 mi south of Tokyo.
 The San Lucas continued north past the 43rd parallel until Martín, worried that they were close enough to China to run aground, directed the ship to the east.
 By that time, they were so far north that on 11 June, snow fell on the ship and their lamp oil froze; no European had traveled as far north in the Pacific before them.
 During the journey, the ship's men developed scurvy and were forced to use their own clothing to patch the sails.
 They also had to deal with rats gnawing into their casks of water and spilling their contents; the rodents were so numerous that according to Arellano, the crew "killed between twenty and thirty every night".
 At one point in the journey, to combat insubordination among the crew, Arellano and Martín had two men thrown overboard.

 After changing to a more southeasterly course, the crew of the San Lucas spotted North America for the first time on 16 July; Martín surmised that they were seeing Cedros Island off the coast of Baja California.
 On 28 July, just a few hundred miles from Navidad, two sizable waves struck the vessel, tipping it over, flooding it with water, and carrying away its helmsman.
 The sailors could hardly attend to Martín's orders to right the ship due to their fatigue, hunger, and the disorientation caused by the waves.
-Navigating with just their foresail, the crew experienced calmer weather thereafter and landed back at the port of Navidad on 9 August 1565, three months and twenty days after leaving the Philippines.
-Martín, Arellano, and their crew became the first men to make the west–east return voyage from Asia to the Americas.
+Navigating with just their foresail, the crew experienced calmer weather thereafter and reached their departure port of Navidad on 9 August 1565, three months and twenty days after leaving the Philippines.
+Martín, Arellano, and their remaining crew of 15 became the first men to make the west–east return voyage from Asia to the Americas.